 - REGAL COIN (Heathcote Seedling).-A large flower of richest yellow.
 Very broad, round and smooth perianth segments, and very shapely trumpet.
-12/6. - ROYAL GIFT (Heathcote Seedling).-A clear rich yellow with smooth perianth and good well-flanged trumpet.
-15/-. - ROYAL GOLD.-A grand flower of fine form, with broad, imbricated, rich yellow perianth, and a large golden trumpet, deeply flanged at mouth.
-2/-. - ROYALIST-One of the best show yellow trumpets; faultless in form and flawless in its exquisite quality and wonderfully smooth texture; clear yellow, a tone similar to Cleopatra.
-2/-. - STRONGHOLD.-A large golden-yellow of good form and substance.
-2/6. - SULPHUR KING.-A tall flower of good form and attractive sulphur-yellow color.
+15/-. - ROYAL GIFT (Heathcote Seedling).-A clear rich yellow with smooth perianth and good well-flanged trumpet. £1. - ROYAL GOLD.-A grand flower of fine form, with broad, imbricated, rich yellow perianth, and a large golden trumpet, deeply flanged at mouth.
+2/-. - ROYALIST-One of the best show yellow trumpets; faultless in form and flawless in its exquisite quality and wonderfully smooth texture; clear yellow, of a tone similar to Cleopatra.
+2/6. - STRONGHOLD.-A large golden-yellow of good form and substance.
+3/-. - SULPHUR KING.-A tall flower of good form and attractive sulphur-yellow color.
 1/-. - SULPHUR PRINCE.-A sulphur-yellow trumpet of good form and substance.
-1/6. - TARAGO (Ronalds).-An excellent show flower on a tall stem.
+3/-. - SYDNEY FELL.-A most refined flower of almost perfect show form; the whole flower is a rich self yellow; the broad perianth is flat and perfectly smooth, while the form of the trumpet leaves little to be desired.
+5/-. - TARAGO (Ronalds).-An excellent show flower on a tall stem.
 The whole flower is a rich yellow.
-The perianth segments are very smooth and flat and the long trumpet is very refined. £8. - THE GIFT.-A splendid early yellow trumpet.
+The perianth segments are very smooth and flat and the long trumpet is very refined. £10. - THE GIFT.-A splendid early yellow trumpet.
 1/-. - TOOBOORAC (Heathcote Seedling).-A very shapely yellow trumpet of smooth texture.
-3/-. - TOR.-A very late trumpet of rich yellow.
-2/6. - TRAVERS MORRISON (Alister Clark).-A most refined yellow trumpet.
-Broad, smooth perianth and shapely flanged trumpet. £3. - TRAWALLA.-Large rich yellow.
-4/-. - TREASURE (Geo.
-Lewis N.Z.)-This beautiful trumpet is of the deepest dark-bronze yellow, and the form and balance of the flower are excellent. £4.
+3/6. - TOR.-A very late trumpet of rich yellow.
+2/6. - TRAWALLA.-Large rich yellow.
+5/-. - TREASURE (Geo.
+Lewis N.Z.)-This beautiful trumpet is of the deepest dark-bronze yellow, and the form and balance of the flower are excellent. £5.

 - TURON (Heathcote Seedling).-An immense early yellow variety of exceptional vigor.
 The trumpet is very bold, and the large golden-yellow flower is carried on a very strong, tall stem.
 An outstanding cut flower.
 5/-. - VICTOR.-Rich, deep yellow; perianth broad and firm; trumpet of fine form; early.
 1/-. - VOLUNTEER.-Large, rich yellow trumpet, valued for its lateness.
 1/6. - WANDIN GLORY (Heathcote Seedling).-A fine early yellow trumpet.
 The whole flower is a rich yellow, with broad perianth, and bold trumpet, nicely frilled at brim.
 Exceptionally tall stem.
 3/-. - WANDIN GOLD.-A tall flower of good form and substance.
 The perianth of rich yellow is very broad and overlapping; trumpet slightly deeper.
 1/6. - WARRINGTON.-Large yellow self of good form.
 Best 1A Canterbury H.S. shows, 1931 and 1935.
-2/6. - WATTLE.-A tall, attractive flower of good substance, the color being an unusual shade of lemon yellow.
-3/-. - WINTER GOLD.-An early trumpet of rich gold.
+2/6. - WATTLE.-A tall, attractive flower of good substance, the color being an unusual shade of lemon vellow.
+3/6. - WINTER GOLD.-An early trumpet of rich gold.
 Very free.
 1/-. - WONGA (Heathcote Seedling).-A large soft yellow flower of excellent show form.
-Very broad, and smooth perianth and bold flanged trumpet. £1. - YELLINGBO (C. A. Nethercote).-A very neat, early yellow.
+Very broad, and smooth perianth and bold flanged trumpet. £1/10/-. - YELLINGBO (C. A. Nethercote).-A very neat, early yellow.
 The whole flower is a clear, soft yellow, and of very good show form.
-7/6. - YELLOW WONDER.-A very large, rich yellow trumpet, with good, broad perianth and a bold trumpet.
+10/-. - YELLOW WONDER.-A very large, rich yellow trumpet, with good, broad perianth and a bold trumpet.
 5/-. - YUKON.-A rich yellow, late flower of good form and substance.
-Sold out.
+2/6.